-While exceeding the WHH limit can be considered a sign of unconventional superconductivity \cite{Clogston266, Scharnberg5233} and can be explained by spin-triplet pairing, other mechanisms should also be considered.
+While exceeding the WHH limit can be considered a sign of unconventional superconductivity \cite{Clogston266, Scharnberg5233}, other mechanisms should also be considered.
 For instance, Fermi surface topology can enhance the expected WHH limit \cite{Kita224522} as shown in the case of the pyrochlore superconductor KOs$_2$O$_6$ \cite{Shibauchi220506}, although such effects cannot arise from ellipticity alone \cite{KoganProzorovHc2}.
 Strong electron-phonon coupling can also slightly enhance the orbital limit \cite{Bulaevskii11290, Carbotte1027}, although an excessive coupling constant of $\lambda\simeq$4 would be required to explain the observed $h^*(0) \simeq 0.9$.
 Strong spin-orbit scattering was shown early on to greatly reduce the effects of Pauli paramagnetic pair breaking \cite{WHHso}, although a dramatic enhancement is only expected in the limit of infinite scattering strength.
-Finally, multi-band superconductivity can also instill deviations from WHH, as shown for Lu$_2$Fe$_3$Si$_5$ \cite{Nakajima174524}, and calculated for MgB$_2$ \cite{GurevichMultiband} and elemental Bi under pressure \cite{Srinivasan}.
-While such a case cannot be ruled out for \BiSe, the lack of evidence for multi-band behavior in the normal state transport suggests otherwise.
+Finally, multiband superconductivity can also manifest deviations from WHH, as shown for Lu$_2$Fe$_3$Si$_5$ \cite{Nakajima174524}, and calculated for MgB$_2$ \cite{GurevichMultiband} and elemental Bi under pressure \cite{Srinivasan}.
+While such a case cannot be ruled out for \BiSe{}, the lack of evidence for multiband behavior in the normal-state transport, as evidenced by the linear $R_{xy}$ data in field for the two high-pressure phases, suggests otherwise.